brian14708/wh-briefings/press-briefings/2021-03/2021-03-08-press-briefing-by-press-secretary-jen-psaki-and-co-chairs-of-the-gender-policy-council-julissa-reynoso-and-jennifer-klein-march-8-2021.md

 modified_time: 2021-03-08 19:47:05-05:00
 permalink: https://www.whitehouse.gov/briefing-room/press-briefings/2021/03/08/press-briefing-by-press-secretary-jen-psaki-and-co-chairs-of-the-gender-policy-council-julissa-reynoso-and-jennifer-klein-march-8-2021/
 published_time: 2021-03-08 20:00:00-05:00
-title: Press Briefing by Press Secretary Jen Psaki, Co-Chair of the Gender Policy Council and Chief of Staff to the First Lady Julissa Reynoso, and Co-Chair and Executive Director of the Gender Policy Council Jennifer Klein, March 8, 2021
+title: "Press Briefing by Press Secretary Jen\_Psaki, Co-Chair of the Gender Policy\
+  \ Council and Chief of Staff to the First Lady Julissa Reynoso, and Co-Chair and\
+  \ Executive Director of the Gender Policy Council Jennifer Klein, March 8,\_2021"
 ---

 James S. Brady Press Briefing Room